nordquip/sousms/doc/TradeEngineUseCases.md

 Buy stock

 ### Preconditions
-* Authorized User Account
+* User logged in to account
-* Appropriate Stock Symbol
-* Sufficient funds for stocks to complete transaction

 ### Post Conditions
-* Transaction successful output receipt.
-* Output Error, Not an authorized user, can't complete transaction.
+* Successful:  User purchases stock.
-* Output Error, Incorrect stock symbol, can't complete transaction.
+* Fail:  Incorrect stock symbol.
-* Output Error, User does not have enough cash for amount of stocks requested, can't complete transaction
+* Fail: User does not have enough cash for amount of stocks requested.

 ### Dialog

-1. User Logs into account with User ID and password.
-	* Output error if user does not have account, does not log in.
-2. Enters stock symbol, and amount of shares to buy.
+1. Enters stock symbol, and amount of shares to buy.
-3. Confirm transaction
+2. Confirm transaction
 	* Output error if system cannot locate appropriate stock symbol.
 	* Output error if user does not have enough cash for amount of stocks.
 	* Output transaction successful.
-	* Output receipt.
-4. Save or print receipt
+3. Save or print receipt
-5. Logout or perform another transaction starting again with number 2.

 ## ID  UCTradeEngineSell